imagetyperz-api/API-docs/README.md

 Using our API and our service is easy.
 We provide **API libraries** for the most popular programming languages currently out there.

-On top of this, the source code for them is available on [github](https://github.com/imagetyperz-api), and most of them are available on their own package managers such as:
+On top of this, the source code for them is available on [GitHub](https://github.com/imagetyperz-api)

-* npm
-* nuget
-* pypi
-* bower
-* composer

 For those more experienced, that want to build their own library [this](#-endpoints) page is intended to help you in doing so.